AriFordsham/GHCWiki/working-conventions/git.md

 # Guidelines for using git with GHC

 GHC uses [ git](http://git-scm.com/) for revision control.
 This page describes various GHC-specific conventions for using git, together with some suggestions and tips for using git effectively.

+For Darcs-related stuff see also [DarcsToGit](darcs-to-git) and [GitForDarcsUsers](git-for-darcs-users).

 ## General Guidelines